 Aside from the language barriers, the differences in legal systems make legal translation very complex.

 There are countries where there is a clear division between secular and religious law.
-But in other countries, these two laws are not clearly separated.
+But in other countries, they don’t clearly separate these two laws.

 Related Post: Top Things To Consider When Getting Legal Translations

 Do you want to get around the legal translation process?
 It is more complex than standard or regular translation that needs straightforward (transposition) writing.

 Legal translation is required to use the official language of the pertinent jurisdiction.
 So it covers a wide variety of texts.
 It can be identity documentation, financial documents, official reports, transcripts, filed patents, precedents and legal rulings and witness statements.
 We also use legal translation for immigration documents, litigation papers, articles of incorporation, wills and trusts.

 Professional document translation services for legal documents must only be done by specialists/subject matter experts (SMEs) with deep knowledge of the laws of the source and target countries/languages to avoid mistranslations.

 Each country has its own set of regulations for legal translators.
 In many countries, legal translators must have a degree in business and legal translation.
 In Argentina and Brazil, legal translators must be certified by the state.
 Countries like The Netherlands, Sweden and Spain require translators to swear legal oaths.
 Moreover, they are regularly examined for good practice and proficiency.
 They are also centrally regulated.
 In Italy however, all legal translations must be certified/notarized by a professional legal practitioner.

 The situation is different in the United Kingdom and the United States.
 These two countries are not very strict about accreditation of legal translators.
 Many language services providers (LSPs) provide certificates of accuracy if requested by the client.
 Some join trade associations and independent bodies that offer membership and qualifications, to signify accreditation.
 It also serves as a quality benchmark.